Arr. Mogens Andresen:

 THE MUSICIANS CEILING (1617) in the kings chambers, Rosenborg Castle with portraits of the king musicians.
 The painting is attributed to Frantz Clein.

 MAGNUS THOMSEN (1596-1609) was a german trumpeter employed at the royal danish trumpet corps.
 His Serenade is one of the few impaired pieces for trumpet corps.
 Only one part was written down, the other 4 trumpet parts and the timpani part was improvised.
+Magnus Thomsen’s Serenade is reconstructed for this recording by Mogens Andresen.

 ALESSANDRO OROLOGIO (1551-1633) Was an Italian trumpet player and composer.
 He was not employed in Copenhagen but the recorded INTRADA is dedicated to Chr.4.